vartiaiv/Green-Learning/README.md

 # Green-Learning
+This repository exists mainly for documenting practical work done as part of Tampere University seminar course on Media Analysis.
+The course involves conducting research on different machine learning (ML) and artificial intelligence (AI) applications on various media (images, audio, text).
+It should be noted that the repository is **not** designed to be ready-to-use as the work is rather explorative.

-The goal is to experiment with neural networks and find an efficient (low computation) solutions for a machine learning problem.
+Our goal is to find an efficient (low computation) solutions for an image classification problem.
+Convolutional neural networks (CNNs) are known to be trained using gradient-based optimization techniques i.e. backpropagation (BP).
+For deep models BP can be mathematically intractable so it is crucial to find alternative approaches for deep network optimization.

-The approach is to use a feedforward network using SAAB (https://github.com/davidsonic/Interpretable_CNNs_via_Feedforward_Design) and compare it with a traditional CNN such as AlexNet.
+We analyzed the efficiency of a feedforward (FF) design of a CNN without any BP proposed by Kuo et al. [1].
+We adapt the provided code for the FF design [2] for debugging and efficiency measuring purposes and implement the BP design using the PyTorch ML library.
+Python standard library and various packages listed below are used for obtaining the efficiency and utility metrics.

 **The packages installed:**
 - pytorch (CPU or GPU)